On Learning the Right Attention Point for Feature Enhancement: Results and Evaluation

 \subsection{Ablation Study}

-Finally, we evaluate various aspects of our method, employing DAP-DGCNN to test on ModelNet40.
+Finally, we evaluate various aspects of our method, employing LAP-DGCNN to test on ModelNet40.

-\paragraph{Different options for choosing DAPs.} In this experiment, we compare DAP-DGCNN with three variants of choosing attention points: (i) random-DAP-DGCNN, in which we replace the MLP for learning to generate the offsets (Eq.~\eqref{eq:dap1} \& Eq.~\eqref{eq:dap2}) with a randomly-generated vector, thus replacing the core of our DAP-Conv (which uses the learned offset vector to locate the directional attention point); and (ii) DAP2-DGCNN and DAP4-DGCNN, which learns two and four directional attention points (instead of one), respectively.
+\paragraph{Different ways of choosing LAPs.} In this experiment, we compare LAP-DGCNN with three variants of the network in terms of how to choose attention points: \begin{itemize} \item Random-LAP-DGCNN, in which we replace the MLP for learning to generate the offsets (Eq.~\eqref{eq:dap2}) with a randomly-generated vector, thus replacing the core of our LAP-Conv, which uses the learned offset vector to locate the learned attention point; \item LAP2-DGCNN and LAP4-DGCNN, which respectively learns two and four attention points simultaneously, instead of one, in one single LAP-Conv module. \end{itemize}

-As comparison results in Table~\ref{tab:abla} show, random-DAP-DGCNN hardly makes any improvement over the baseline, which is DGCNN.
-This result demonstrates the importance of the learned offset vectors for searching for the directional attention point.
-Yet, using just the right directional attention point, as in DAP-DGCNN, we can achieve a large performance improvement over the original DGCNN.
+As comparison results in Table~\ref{tab:abla} show, random-LAP-DGCNN hardly makes any improvement over the baseline, which is DGCNN.
+This result demonstrates the importance of the learned offset vectors for searching for the target attention point.
+Yet, using just the right learned attention point, as in LAP-DGCNN, we can achieve a large performance improvement over the original DGCNN.

-Next, comparing DAP2-DGCNN and DAP4-DGCNN with DAP-DGCNN, we can see that learning to find and use more than one directional attention points improves over DGCNN.
-However, the improvement is far below than using just one single directional attention point.
-Yet, an interesting observation is that the more directional attention points we use, the worse the result is.
-The visualization in Figure~\ref{fig:dap_count} on where the 1, 2, and 4 attention points were selected by the networks may hint at a possible reason: as more points are added, their consistency tends to drop.
+Next, comparing LAP2-DGCNN and LAP4-DGCNN with LAP-DGCNN, we can see that learning to find and use more than one attention point improves over DGCNN.
+However, the improvement is far below than using just one single learned attention point.
+Yet, an interesting observation is that the more learned attention points we use, resulting in larger network capacity, the worse the results appear to be, \Lq{indicating that LAP's effectiveness is not merely brought by more convolution layers.} The visualization in Figure~\ref{fig:dap_count} on where the 1, 2, and 4 attention points were selected by the networks may hint at a possible reason: as more points are added, their consistency tends to drop.

-\paragraph{Different feature integration.} We can have different ways of integrating the feature of point $p_i$ with that of its DAP $q_i$; see Section~\ref{sec:method:int_feat}.
-As shown in Table~\ref{tab:i}, option $I_1$ (Eq.~\eqref{eq:i1}) gives a slightly better performance compared with $I_2$ (Eq.~\eqref{eq:i2}), so we empirically choose $I_1$ in our DAP-Conv.
+\paragraph{Different feature integration.} We can have different ways of integrating the feature of point $p_i$ with that of its LAP $q_i$; see Section~\ref{sec:method:int_feat}.
+As shown in Table~\ref{tab:i}, option $I_1$ (Eq.~\eqref{eq:i1}) gives a slightly better performance compared with $I_2$ (Eq.~\eqref{eq:i2}), so we empirically choose $I$ in our LAP-Conv.
 We have tested other ways of feature integration,~\eg, point-wise multiply, but they do not lead to good results.